appbaseio/reactivesearch/content/docs/reactivesearch/vue/range/RangeInput.md

 -   **queryChange**
     is an event which accepts component's **prevQuery** and **nextQuery** as parameters.
 It is called everytime the component's query changes.
 This event is handy in cases where you want to generate a side-effect whenever the component's query would change.
 -   **valueChange**
     is an event which accepts component's current **value** as a parameter.
 It is called everytime the component's value changes.
-This event is handy in cases where you want to generate a side-effect on value selection.For example: You want to show a pop-up modal with the valid discount coupon code when some range is selected in a “Discounted Price” RangeSlider.
+This event is handy in cases where you want to generate a side-effect on value selection.For example: You want to show a pop-up modal with the valid discount coupon code when some range is selected in a “Discounted Price” RangeInput.
 -   **change**
     is an event which accepts component's current **value** as a parameter.
 It is called when you are using the value prop and the component's value changes.